ingeniamc/serial-bridge/README.md

 - SYSBIOS 6.52.0.12
 - NDK 2.26.0.08
 - EDMA 2.12.05

+It is highly recommended to install the SDK into the default path.
+In case of installing the SDK in another path, follow the instructions from this [link](http://processors.wiki.ti.com/index.php/Rebuilding_The_PDK) to set up correctly the environment variables.

 ### Patch the SDK
 The TI SDK contains a UART driver configured to work with text data, the driver needs some modifications to work in binary mode.